Ten of the best things to do in the Bay of Plenty, NZ

 If you decide to do the walk over two days, finish off the second day with a stop in the Karangahake Gorge.
 Here you can do some shorter trails (including the popular Windows Walk), and enjoy refreshments in the gorgeous gardens of the Talisman Cafe.

-Do you have any suggestions to add to our list of ten top things to do in the Bay of Plenty?
+Do you have any suggestions to add to our list of the best things to do in the Bay of Plenty?
 We would love to hear from you.
 Please leave a comment below.

-Cover image courtesy of New Zealand Tourism.
-Image: Fraser Clements.
+Cover image: Tourism New Zealand/Fraser Clements.
 Additional images: Bigstock

 About the writer